Learn about the syntax to create and edit a formula in Smartsheet.

 If you're not sure which function to use, you can click the down arrow on the right of the Sum button in the toolbar and select a function.

-The Sum button will attempt to provide you with a formula based on the cell you have selected in the sheet and any hierarchical relationships with the selected cell.
-For example, selecting the cell of a parent row, then clicking the Sum icon will produce a =SUM(CHILDREN()) formula in the cell.
+The Sum button will attempt to provide you with a formula based on the field you have selected in the sheet and any hierarchical relationships with the selected field.
+For example, selecting the field of a parent row, then clicking the Sum icon will produce a =SUM(CHILDREN()) formula in the field.

-After you create a formula, you can modify it at any time by double-clicking in the selected cell or by pressing F2 (fn + F2 on a Mac).
+After you create a formula, you can modify it at any time by double-clicking in the selected field or by pressing F2 (fn + F2 on a Mac).

 Smartsheet treats percentages as values between 0 and 1.
 When you create formulas in columns formatted for percent (using the Percentage Format button in the toolbar), use decimal values.
 For example...